Cabaret (musical): Historical basis

 While Ross recovered from the botched abortion, the political situation rapidly deteriorated in Weimar Germany as the incipient Nazi Party grew stronger day by day.
-"There was a sensation of doom to be felt in the Berlin streets", Spender recalled.
+"There was a sensation of doom to be felt in the Berlin streets", Stephen Spender recalled.
 As Berlin's daily scenes increasingly featured "poverty, unemployment, political demonstrations and street fighting between the forces of the extreme left and the extreme right", Isherwood, Ross, Spender, and other British nationals realized that they must leave the politically volatile country as soon as possible.

-Two weeks after the Enabling Act cemented Adolf Hitler's dictatorship, Isherwood fled Germany and returned to England on April 5, 1933.
+Two weeks after the Enabling Act cemented Adolf Hitler's dictatorship, Isherwood fled Germany on May 13, 1933.
 Afterwards, the Nazis shuttered most of Berlin's seedy cabarets, (Note: Many of Berlin's seedy cabarets located along the Kurfürstendamm avenue, an entertainment-vice district, had been marked for future destruction by Joseph Goebbels as early as 1928.) and many of Isherwood's cabaret acquaintances fled abroad or perished in concentration camps.
 These events served as the genesis for Isherwood's Berlin stories.
 In 1951, playwright John Van Druten adapted Isherwood's 1939 novel Goodbye to Berlin into the Broadway play I Am a Camera which in turn became a 1955 film starring Laurence Harvey and Julie Harris.